rajdavies/microservices-examples/msg/variance-msg/README.md

-# Needs to run with calculator-amqp, std-dev-amqp and collector-http
+# Needs to run with calculator-msg, std-dev-msg and collector-http